openvinotoolkit/open_model_zoo/demos/object_detection_demo/README.md

 * OpenCV is used to draw resulting bounding boxes, labels, so you can copy paste this code without need to pull Inference Engine demos helpers to your app
 * Demonstration of the Async API in action
+* Demonstration of multiple models architectures support (including pre- and postprocessing) in one application

 ## How It Works